-Medicare prescription drug coverage (Part D) Medicare always makes the final determination as to whether they are the primary payer.
+Medicare always makes the final determination as to whether they are the primary payer.
 The following chart illustrates whether Medicare or this Plan should be the primary payer for you according to your employment status and other factors determined by Medicare.
 It is critical that you tell us if you or a covered family member has Medicare coverage so we can administer these requirements correctly.